Town Without Pity: Production

 The film's score is by Dimitri Tiomkin.
 Tiomkin also wrote the music for the song "Town Without Pity", with lyrics by Ned Washington.
 It was performed by Gene Pitney.
 The song became an Academy Award nominee and Pitney's first top 40 single.

 Filming took place in the towns of Bamberg and Forchheim in Bavaria, Germany, with some scenes shot at the Sievering Studios in the Austrian capital Vienna.
 The film's sets were designed by the art director Rolf Zehetbauer.

+Kirk Douglas, who claimed that he broke the Hollywood blacklist by hiring Dalton Trumbo to write Spartacus, denied Trumbo's request for a credit on the film as he feared that his continued association with the communist screenwriter would hurt his career.